Seabather's Eruption Medication

 Loratadine (Claritin)

-Second-generation antihistamine with very low risk of sedation.
-Selectively inhibits peripheral histamine H1 receptors.
+Loratadine is a second-generation antihistamine with a very low risk of sedation.
+It selectively inhibits peripheral histamine H1 receptors.

 Cetirizine (Zyrtec)

-Second-generation antihistamine with low risk of sedation.
-Forms complex with histamine for H1 receptor sites in blood vessels, GI tract, and respiratory tract.
+Cetirizine is a second-generation antihistamine with a low risk of sedation.
+It forms a complex with histamine for H1 receptor sites in the blood vessels, GI tract, and respiratory tract.

 Desloratadine (Clarinex)

-Long-acting tricyclic histamine antagonist selective for H1 receptor.
-Relieves nasal congestion and systemic effects of seasonal allergy.
-Is a major metabolite of loratadine, which, after ingestion, is metabolized extensively to active metabolite 3-hydroxydesloratadine.
+Desloratadine is a long-acting tricyclic histamine antagonist selective for the H1 receptor.
+It relieves nasal congestion and the systemic effects of seasonal allergies.
+It is a major metabolite of loratadine, which, after ingestion, is metabolized extensively to the active metabolite 3-hydroxydesloratadine.

 Antihistamine, H1 Blocker